Rigonz/60k-Spanish-First-Names/README.md

 10. https://es.wikipedia.org/wiki/Antroponimia_vasca (Vasque names)
 11. http://www.chubut.gov.ar/apps/nombres/ (Spanish names)
 12. https://www.scribd.com/doc/252875842/Listado-de-Nombres-Permitidos (Spanish names)

+## Auxililary Sources
+21. https://datos.gob.ar/dataset/otros-nombres-personas-fisicas/archivo/otros_2.1 includes over 9 million first names from Argentina.
+I have tried to use it but the data is often corrupted and most numbers are multiply composed (f.eg.
+Silvana Tomasa Filomena).
+A drastic cleaning still includes almost 3 million names, which are presented as file "02 Names R1 ARG3.csv".
+Splitting them into single names and adding them to the main repository is a possibility.

 ## Fields
 The records in the csv file have two fields: the name and the source (a list with the numeric codes used in the previous section).